lutzky/lutzky.github.io/_posts/2010-11-20-dd-wrt-awesomeness.markdown

 - hardware
 ---

 Since I've last posted, I've moved to a new apartment.
-First order of business
-- get a working internet connection.
+First order of business - get a working internet connection.
 This is extra-challenging when your primary machine doesn't even have a wireless network card.

-My first hack used my trustee laptop - it has a properly working wireless card, and could connect to my roommate's router quite easily.
+My first hack used my trusty laptop - it has a properly working wireless card, and could connect to my roommate's router quite easily.
 It runs Ubuntu, and as it turns out, that means sharing the connection was dead-simple: Right-click on the network manager icon, add a new wired connection called "Shared", and under